-Panama’s David is the second largest city in the country and the “go-to” place for expats living in Boquete to buy home furnishings, furniture, large quantities of items, and have some entertainment.
+Panama’s David, the second largest city in the country, is the “go-to” place for expats living in Boquete to buy home furnishings, furniture, large quantities of items, and have some entertainment.

 David is located in the western part of Panama and is the capital of the Chiriqui province.
 The city is extremely hot, humid, bustling with people, and has a surprisingly low unemployment rate.
 The streets are congested due to the increased number of cars now driven in the country.
 David is laid out in a grid with streets numbered numerically so it is somewhat easy to navigate, even if you do not know Spanish; however, heed caution as the drivers in David are more than scary.
 They fail to stop at stop signs and speed on pedestrian lined streets so there are many accidents.

-When we go to David for supplies our first stop is always PriceSmart, Panama’s version of the United State’s Sams Club or CostCo.
-We also stop by their grocery stores since they offer a better selection of foods and meats than we have in Boquete.
-Grocery stores include Super 99, Rey, and Super Baru.
-There are some delicious bakeries in David as well a nice liquor and wine store, Felipe Motta.
+When my husband and I go to David for supplies, our first stop is always PriceSmart, Panama’s version of the United State’s Sams Club or CostCo.
+We also stop by the grocery stores in David since they offer a better selection of foods and meats than we have in Boquete.
+Popular grocery stores include Super 99, Rey, and Super Baru.
+David has delicious bakeries well Felipe Motta, an upscale liquor and wine store.
 It was here that I found Stonewall Kitchens items, a popular upscale brand in the United States, for about half the price that we pay in the states.
 Go figure.

-A place that has good food and reasonable prices is Mar Caribe.
-My friends and I ate there and tried the fried fish (it is a whole fish so if this grosses you out, do not order) and pollo con arroz.
+A restaurant with good food and reasonable prices is Mar Caribe.
+My friends and I tried their fried fish (it is a whole fish so if this grosses you out, do not order) and pollo con arroz.
 The lunch portion of “chicken & rice” was enough to bring home for dinner and serve as a side for a party of 4.
 The price was around $6.
 Typical tipping rate is 10% for good service.
-Of course a real treat while in David is stopping at one of the two McDonald’s and having their delicious burgers, must juicier and healthier than the ones served in the United States.
+Of course a real treat while in David is stopping at one of the two McDonald’s locations and having a delicious burgers.
+They are so much juicier and not filled with artificial who-knows-what like the ones served in the United States.

-For those traveling to David via the airport and renting a car, please note they will try to force you to have additional insurance which really is not necessary.
-Try to secure a quote on the car before arriving and bring the documentation with you as they always try to double the rate and if you have nothing to base your argument on, you will lose.
-Keep in mind, any extras they sell you for the duration of your car rental, garmins or satellite radio, etc, will be very excessively overpriced and this fee is PER day.
+For those traveling to David via the airport and renting a car, please note they will try to force you to have additional insurance, which really is not necessary.
+Try to secure a quote on the car before arriving and bring the documentation with you as they always try to double the rate.
+If you have nothing to base your argument on, you will lose.
+Keep in mind, any extras they sell you for the duration of your car rental, Garmins or satellite radio, etc, will be very excessively overpriced and this fee is PER day.
 Depending on your location, you may or may not the service that is capable of using these gadgets.
 Also, if you need to get a phone for use in Panama or buy a prepaid car, do so at Movistar.
-You can add to your minutes/data as necessary.
+You can add to your minutes/data to your phone as necessary.

-One last thing, mondongo is a customary dish in Panama.
-It looks a bit like chicken teriyaki and if you visit any of the Panamanian cafe’s in David, they will offer it.
-Mondongo is tripe (the stomach lining of a cow) and chewy like leather so try to familiarize yourself with the food items sold in Panama before wasting money on something you may never eat (spoken by a true non-adventurous American eater).
+One last thing, Mondongo is a customary dish in Panama.
+It looks a bit like chicken teriyaki and if you visit any of the Panamanian cafe’s in David, they offer it.
+Mondongo is tripe (the stomach lining of a cow), chewy like leather so try to familiarize yourself with the food items sold in Panama before wasting money on something you may never eat (spoken by a true non-adventurous American eater).
 Other than a few “odd” things, Panamanian food is very cheap and tasty.
 I recommend you try their culture’s offerings before paying triple the price for things you can get anytime anywhere.
-Keep in mind the Panamanian dishes have little spice and are rather bland for those who crave spicy dishes, but it is cooked fresh and will not upset your stomach either.
+Keep in mind the Panamanian dishes have little spice and are rather bland for those who crave spicy dishes, however, it is cooked fresh.

 A visit to David is a cultural experience.
 Make sure you are using the correct pronunciation of the city, which is “Dah-VEED”, not David as in the name.
-The city is growing by leaps and bounds and they are doing a great job on trying to keep up with the infrastructure.
-People are friendly and there is alot going on all the time but the heat is truly exhausting.
+The city is growing by leaps and bounds.
+They are doing a great job on trying to keep up with the infrastructure.
+People are friendly and there is a lot going on all the time, but the heat is truly exhausting.
 Wear sunscreen.

 Tip: If you enjoy gambling, stop by one of the casinos but remember to keep a close eye on your wallet and purses.